CharityO3/Check_Current_Weather/README.md

-Get information on the current and forecast weather in any city.

 ## Weather App Summary

 This Python script provides the current weather and a 5-day forecast for any city using the SheCodes Weather API.
 It features styled terminal output through the `rich` library, and allows users to input a city name to retrieve weather data.